-The first time I heard the Lord's voice I was in a jail cell feeling dejected and suicidal.
+The first time I heard the Lord's voice I was in great despair, feeling dejected and suicidal.
 I didn't hear an audible voice that anyone else could hear, it was in my head in such a way as to be unmistakable as to the source of the voice.
 I had no doubts about who was speaking.
 And it wasn't because I had been praying, or that I was seeking God, or that I was "in the Spirit," that the voice came to me,because I was none of those things.
-I was just laying in my bunk (the first time) dwelling on my misery and the futility of the future.
+I was just laying in my bed (the first time) dwelling on my misery and the futility of the future.

 I had a beard for over 40 years.
 Seven years ago I was kneeling at my bed praying, and again I heard that unmistakable voice tell me to shave my beard.
 That's all the voice said: "Shave your beard."
 I hesitated, hoping it was my imagination, and said "Just a minute, after I pray."
 Again the voice came to me saying the very same words, but more commanding, and growing angry.
 I hesitated.
 And the third time the voice came, this time He was obviously angry.
 I said "Ok, ok, I'm going."